 Accessibility in PeopleSoft Applications

 PeopleTools provides the underlying technology for PeopleSoft applications.
 All PeopleSoft applications, such as Human Capital Management and Customer Relationship Management, are built, deployed, and maintained using PeopleTools.
 PeopleTools is designed to generate HTML content that is coded to standards to work with assistive technology.
-This HTML content includes several accessibility features to help people who use assistive technology, such as screen readers.
-PeopleSoft accessibility features include:
+This HTML content includes several features to help people who use assistive technology, such as screen readers.
+PeopleSoft accessibility layout features include:

 Alternate text for images, buttons, collapsible section icons, and hide and expand grid tabs.